Oveit partners with Utrust to help worldwide businesses integrate cryptocurrency into events and entertainment ticketing

 Oveit, the fintech company headquartered in Austin, Texas, partners with Utrust, a Swiss start-up that offers cryptocurrency payment solutions.

-The cryptocurrency market still has a lot of potential and opportunities ready to be unlocked by businesses that want to adapt their strategy and think outside the traditional standards.”MADRID, SPAIN, November 3, 2022 /EINPresswire.com/ -- Oveit, the fintech company headquartered in Austin, Texas, partners with Utrust, a Swiss start-up that offers cryptocurrency payment solutions.
-Their aim is to integrate a new payment method into the entertainment market, allowing event organisers to accept and use cryptocurrency payments more easily, thus accessing a bigger market.
+The partnership with Utrust enhances the business opportunities for all the industry players, allowing them to receive instant payments from up to 1 billion customers worldwide.”AMSTERDAM, NETHERLANDS, November 3, 2022 /EINPresswire.com/ -- Their aim is to integrate a new payment method into the entertainment market, allowing event organisers to accept and use cryptocurrency payments more easily, thus accessing a bigger market.
 The companies will intermediate crypto payments from up to 1 billion events, amusement parks, and touristic package clients worldwide.

 Until now, cryptocurrencies have been used mainly as an investment instrument, and implementing crypto payments for business was an exhaustive process.
 Currently, cryptocurrency is gaining momentum and being used at a larger scale, opening a new opportunity for businesses.
 By implementing this system, European companies can receive payment from people worldwide in just a few seconds without worrying about exchange rates.
 Moreover, low commission rates make this process more convenient for businesses and customers alike.

 ”We strive to help the events and entertainment industries evolve and change their operations using digital technology.
-The partnership with Utrust enhances the business opportunities for all the industry players, allowing them to receive instant payments from up to 1 billion customers worldwide.
+The cryptocurrency market still has a lot of potential and opportunities ready to be unlocked by businesses that want to adapt their strategy and think outside the traditional standards.
+Especially for companies in this segment, the possibilities are unlimited.
 Thus, even international customers can access the event without worrying about local currencies and high exchange rates”, explains Mihai Drăgan, COO of Oveit.

 The process of using Oveit’s solution is simple - one company creates a merchant account on the platform, and afterwards, every payment goes straight into their account.
 The sellers can also list their prices in fiat currency.
 With the Utrust integration, the amount is automatically converted to cryptocurrency.